NightShade256/Photon/README.md

 1. Initial Release

+Be sure to visit the [wiki](https://github.com/NightShade256/Photon/wiki) which has additional information regarding the features and implementation of Photon.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.